Phonon assisted absorption in Transition Metal Dichalcogenide heterostructures: The model

 One can also calculate the absorption coefficient at finite temperatures through the greater part of the retarded four-point correlation function of electron operators.
 Within the framework of linear response theory the carrier-photon coupling terms acts as an external perturbation.
-The time-evolution of electronic operator is governed by the Hamiltonian without $H_{el-em}$ and $H^0_{em}$.
-To calculate the correlation functions in a analytically tractable manner we leverage the Schrieffer-Wolff transformation to treat the electron-phonon coupling non-perturbatively ~\cite{hannewald2005nonperturbative,marsusi2012theoretical}.
+The time-evolution of electronic operators is governed by the Hamiltonian without $H_{el-em}$ and $H^0_{em}$.
+To calculate the correlation functions in an analytically tractable manner we leverage the polaron transformation to treat the electron-phonon coupling nonperturbatively ~\cite{hannewald2005nonperturbative,marsusi2012theoretical}.
 This approach allows us to factorize the electron and phonon operators and perform thermal averaging on them independently.
 From now on, $H$ denotes the full Hamiltonian without $H_{e-em}$ and $H^0_{em}$, i.e. $H=H^0_e+H^0_{ph}+H_{e-e}+H_{e-ph}$, unless otherwise stated.
-The four point function is (see the Supplemental Material)
+The four point function is (see Appendix~\ref{ap_gf})

-where polaron operator evolves according to $a^{(\dagger)}_{\vec k \lambda}(t)=e^{i\bar H_{p}t} a^{(\dagger)}_{\vec k \lambda}e^{-i\bar H_{p}t}$ and $\bar H_p=\bar H_{pol}+\bar H_{pol-pol}$, and similarly $ C^\lambda(t)=e^{i\bar H_{ph}t} C^\lambda(0)e^{-i\bar H_{ph}t}$ with matrix elements being $ C^\lambda(t)_{\vec{kk'}}=\sum_\alpha g^\lambda_{\vec{k-k'},\alpha}(e^{i\Omega_\alpha t}D^\dagger_{\vec{k-k'},\alpha}-e^{-i\Omega_\alpha t}D_{\vec{k'-k},\alpha})$; $N$ is the number of unit cells.
+where polaron operator evolves according to $a^{(\dagger)}_{\vec k \lambda}(t)=e^{i\bar H_{p}t} a^{(\dagger)}_{\vec k \lambda}e^{-i\bar H_{p}t}$ and $\bar H_p=\bar H_{pol}+\bar H_{pol-pol}$, and similarly $ \mathcal C^\lambda(t)=e^{i\bar H_{ph}t} \mathcal C^\lambda(0)e^{-i\bar H_{ph}t}$ with matrix elements being $ \mathcal C^\lambda(t)_{\vec{kk'}}=\sum_\alpha g^\lambda_{\vec{k-k'},\alpha}(e^{i\Omega_\alpha t}D^\dagger_{\vec{k-k'},\alpha}-e^{-i\Omega_\alpha t}D_{\vec{k'-k},\alpha})$; $N$ is the number of unit cells.

-Eliminating the electron-phonon coupling through the canonical transformation makes it harder to evaluate the broadening of the absorption spectral lines induced by the residual polaron-phonon interaction ~\cite{marsusi2012theoretical}.
+Eliminating the electron-phonon coupling through the canonical transformation makes it harder to evaluate the broadening of the absorption spectral lines induced by the residual polaron-phonon interaction~\cite{marsusi2012theoretical}.
 Therefore we treat the broadening as a parameter to be determined by fitting experimental measurements.
-The absorption coefficient is
+The absorption coefficient is given by